 The analysis and conclusions of all three parts of the course are undertaken with a variety of geometric and mathematical "tools" from microeconomics.
 These demonstrate why economists predict particular types of results from particular policies, and also identify conditions under which the "usual predictions" may be incorrect.
-Because these "tools" are what distinguish economic analysis from loose, casual discussion of public policy, a good deal of the course is devoted to teaching those tools and demonstrating how they can be used to think about public policy issues., They are the foundation lurking behind all good economic analysis whether the results are presented to others in words, equations, diagrams, intuitive stories, pictures, or songs.
+These "tools" are what distinguish economic analysis from loose, casual discussion of public policy.
+Understanding the models is not a trivial exercise for most students, so much of the course is devoted to teaching those tools and demonstrating how they can be used to think about public policy issues.

 There is an "economic intuition" that emerges from the analyses developed-and hopefully you will come to understand that intuition and also the logic behind it after you master the tools taught in the course.